Guiguiithub/vector-database/README.md

 3. Upload error

 We encountered this error during the upload of the payload and the npy.
 We decided to resolve this error by skipping some rows of the payload.

+## Concrete implementation

+In the third semester of our formation at the HES-SO Valais/Wallis, we had a web development course in which we had to create a game as a concrete project.
+The game we created is called "Neutron Star Explorer" (or NSE for short).

+It is a rhythm game in which you shoot asteroids and is accessible at https://nse-game.ch/.
+One of the options available on this site is to import your own spaceship to play with your personal character (personal name, backstory and spaceship).
+But, before, the custom captain's head was not defined.
+So, we decided to use the knowledge accumulated in this project to update NSE.

+What is now happening is that the game will call an api with the custom character lore written by the player and, through a qdrant dataset of different captains that each have their own backstory, determine the one closest to the lore to select its face as the captain's head.